Skip to content

 It’s common to provide multiple, separate services to one patient on the same day.
 This is where same-day service modifiers come in.
 Modifier 59 is a general-purpose modifier used to show that two services performed in the same session were distinct from one another.
 However, you should use it carefully to avoid billing errors.
 Payers are increasingly looking for more specific information, which is why the “X” modifiers (XE, XP, XS, and XU) were introduced.
 These provide more detail, specifying a separate encounter, practitioner, or site.
 Using the most precise modifier helps justify the services and prevent denials in your medical billing process.

-Crisis and Emergency Modifiers
+Applying Crisis and Emergency Modifiers

 When a patient is in crisis, your focus is on providing immediate care, not on coding.
 However, proper documentation and coding are essential for reimbursement.
 Crisis psychotherapy codes like 90839 and 90840 are used for urgent situations requiring immediate intervention.
 While there aren’t specific “crisis” modifiers, you may need to append other modifiers to these codes.
 For instance, if the crisis session was conducted via telehealth, you would add modifier 95.
 The most important thing is that your documentation clearly supports the use of a crisis code, detailing safety assessments, de-escalation techniques, and any care coordination that took place.

-How Do Psychotherapy Codes Impact Billing?
+How Psychotherapy Codes Affect Your Billing

 Using the right psychotherapy codes is fundamental to your practice’s financial health.
 Accurate coding ensures you are reimbursed correctly for your services, preventing claim denials and compliance issues down the line.
 Think of it as the language you use to communicate the value of your work to payers.
 When your documentation and codes align perfectly, it smooths out the entire revenue cycle management process, leading to more consistent cash flow and less administrative stress.
 Let’s look at how this plays out in a few common therapy scenarios.

-Time-Based Psychotherapy
+Billing for Time-Based Psychotherapy

 For individual therapy, billing is closely tied to the duration of the session.
 The most common CPT codes you’ll use are 90832 for a 30-minute session, 90834 for a 45-minute session, and 90837 for a 60-minute session.
 Most providers find that 90834 is their go-to code for standard appointments.